This guidance is not award-year-specific and applies across award years.

-This AskRegs Knowledgebase Q&A was updated on September 22, 2020 to inform schools that the Federal Work-Study (FWS) flexibilities under Section 3505 of the CARES Act also cover the 2020-21 academic year, but there are limitations.
+This AskRegs Knowledgebase Q&A was updated on February 25, 2022 to note that the Federal Work-Study (FWS) flexibility allowing a student to continue to be paid FWS while not actually working due to COVID-19 under Section 3505 of the CARES Act also covers the 2021-22 academic year, and beyond, as long as the national emergency is in effect, but there are limitations.

-Furthermore, the August 21, 2020 Electronic Announcement extends the implementation guidance in the March 5, 2020 Electronic Announcement and April 3, 2020 Electronic Announcement through the end of the payment period that includes December 31, 2020 or the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19, whichever occurs later.
+The January 15, 2021 Electronic Announcement extends the implementation guidance in the March 5, 2020 Electronic Announcement and April 3, 2020 Electronic Announcement through the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19.
+See AskRegs Q&A, When Do the Various Title IV COVID-19 Flexibilities and Waivers End?

 The Conditions: The school may choose to continue to pay students who are unable to continue working an FWS job due to a COVID-19 related disruption during the award period (or academic year) only if all of the following conditions are met: